 When blood glucose is well-regulated and at baseline, or reasonably low levels, the secretion of insulin is slowed or stopped.
 When glucose is increased (due to consumption of carbohydrates, for example), insulin secretion springs into action.
 Why is this important?
 Most fail to understand how little glucose is in the blood supply at any given time when they are “walking around.”
 I use that term to imply that they haven’t recently awakened nor recently fed.

 Insulin is the primary mechanism by which cells aremade to take glucose in for storage.
-We need insulin because the cells of the human body are surrounded by a semi-permeable outer layer (only some things can get in without help).
+We need it because the cells of the human body are surrounded by a semi-permeable outer layer (only some things can get in without help).
 To help explain this better, let me use an example of a recent experience I had at a concert:

 - Insulin is a cute girl.